-She is also a big believer in the power of DNA testing for genealogical information.
-In October 2016 she attended a 2-day conference in San Diego, CA, hosted by the Institute for Genetic Genealogy.
+She is also an experienced genetic genealogist and uses DNA results from commercial DNA tests such as Ancestry DNA, 23andMe and Family Tree DNA to confirm ancestral lines or solve unknown parentage cases.
 In January 2017 she successfully completed “DNA Bootcamp”, a week-long practical course in the application of DNA testing for genealogical purposes, held at SLIG in Salt Lake City.
 Her teachers have included CeCe Moore, Karen Stanbury and Paul Woodbury.

 Maggie is fluent in Italian and can also facilitate document translation in French and German.